openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 4. A `Bind` service-policy which specifies which identities are allowed to act as a "host" for the service (meaning an identity to send traffic to which knows where and how to offload that traffic).
 In our example this will be the `ziti-edge-tunnel` running in a Kubernetes pod.
-5. A `Dial` service-policy which specified the identities allowed to access the service.
+5. A `Dial` service-policy which specifies the identities allowed to access the service.
 This will be the identity using `kubectl`.
 6. Create two identities - one for the `Bind` side of the service (deployed within the Kubernetes cluster) and one for the `Dial` or client side.